ikding/python_code_quality_for_ds/slideshow.md

 ### Code smell: hard-coding file paths

 * Why we've all done it:
-  * Quick and easy ("I just need to get it to work this one time")
+  * Quick and easy
-  * Ensure that prod data is not accidentally used during development
   * Robustly figuring out path is a pain

 * Why it's bad:
   * Hard to maintain
-  * Ensures that test data is accidentally used during production run
   * "Oh, to make the code run, you have to set your folder structure this way...
 What? you are using a Windows machine?"

 ---
 ### What you should do instead

-* For anything other than small-scale debugging, put things like file names in a configuration module
+* Put things like file names in a configuration module
 * Use `os.path` or `pathlib` to determine absolute paths (bonus: this also takes care of platform interoperability)

 ```python